digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 We work in 3-month cycles and we aim to update this roadmap every 3 months.
 Our plans can change based on what we learn from speaking to our users, testing iterations, and how we can better deliver on our mission.

-Last updated 3 March 2026.
-Next update due June 2026.
+Last updated September 2026.
+Next update due January 20276.

 ## Designing data